jakeconv/CharityML/README.md

 # Finding Donors for CharityML

 ## About
-This project makes use of a sample dataset to determine who makes more than $50,000 in a year, and it thus more likely to donate to a fictitious charity.
+This project makes use of a sample dataset to determine who makes more than $50,000 in a year, and is thus more likely to donate to a fictitious charity.

 ## Prerequisites